 - You can toggle on or off specific data shown in the graph

 Exporting a CSV of data

-To export a CSV of post data for all posts created in a specific time, you can export a CSV of this data in Happeo’s Analytics.
-As an Admin, you can access Happeo's Analytics Page by clicking on your:
+To export a CSV of Post data for all Posts created in a specific time, you can export a CSV of this data in Happeo’s Analytics.
+As an Admin, you can access Happeo's Analytics Page if you: